AdvaniaSE/PowerShellFundamentals/10. Conditions & Loops/Detailed.md

 # This example includes different ways of comparing strings in a switch statement
 $OneWeek = 0..6 | Foreach-Object -Process { (Get-Date).AddDays($_).DayOfWeek }

-# If the switch input is an Array, it will automaticaly loop through each object in the Array.
+# If the switch input is an array, it will automaticaly loop through each object in the array.

 switch ($OneWeek) {
     'Monday' { 'I miss weekends' } # String comparison